 Things to Do:

 Downtown Santa Barbara is arts and entertainment central.
-Check out the latest temporary exhibitions and impressive permanent collection at the Santa Barbara Museum of Art—admission to the museum is currently free.
-Pop into the Museum of Contemporary Art Santa Barbara to view the ever-changing and cutting-edge group and solo exhibitions.
+Check out the latest temporary exhibitions and impressive permanent collection at the Santa Barbara Museum of Art—admission to the museum is currently $10.
+Pop into Sullivan Goss: An American Gallery to view the ever-changing and cutting-edge exhibitions.

 See how local architect and “Like a Local” downtown guru Jeff Shelton puts a contemporary spin on Santa Barbara’s signature architectural style.
 Take a self-guided walking tour of his imaginative downtown buildings that include restaurants, residences, and mixed-use projects.